kevinGodell/ffmpeg-streamer/README.md

 ```

 ### Usage
-For desktop usage, double click the executable to run it.
+* For desktop usage, double click the executable to run it.
-For command line usage on Mac or Linux, the following shows 2 options to run it.
+* For command line usage, the following shows 2 options.

 ###### Start the app from the command line
 ```